pkhungurn/talking-head-anime-4-demo/docs/distill.md

 # `distill`

+This program trains a student model given a configuration file, a $512 \times 512$ RGBA character image, and a mask of facial organs.

 ## Invoking the Program

 Make sure you have (1) created a Python environment and (2) downloaded model files as instruction in the [main README file](../README.md).